vuejs/v2.vuejs.org/src/v2/guide/index.md

 2. Vue components provide important features that are not available in plain custom elements, most notably cross-component data flow, custom event communication and build tool integrations.

+Although Vue doesn't use custom elements internally, it has great interoperability when it comes to consuming or distributing as custom elements.
 According to <https://custom-elements-everywhere.com/#vue>, Vue has a great interoperability with **Custom Elements**.
+Vue CLI also supports building Vue components that register themselves as native custom elements.

 ## Ready for More?